t-crest/soc-comm/README.md

 ## Usage

-This project is published iwth Maven Central.
+This project is published with Maven Central.
 Add following line to your ```build.sbt```

 ```
-libraryDependencies += "io.github.t-crest" % "soc-comm" % "0.1.1"
+libraryDependencies += "io.github.t-crest" % "soc-comm" % "0.1.2"
 ```
 ## Dependency